-ADDITIONAL RESIDENTIAL UNITS (ARUS) In the Agricultural Reserve designation, additional residential units (ARUs) are permitted within a single detached dwelling and/or in a structure ancillary to such dwelling, provided that they are located on a lot zoned for agricultural or rural residential uses that permits a dwelling, and are in accordance with the policies of this subsection.
+ADDITIONAL RESIDENTIAL UNITS (ARUS)

+In the Agricultural Reserve designation, additional residential units (ARUs) are permitted within a single detached dwelling and/or in a structure ancillary to such dwelling, provided that they are located on a lot zoned for agricultural or rural residential uses that permits a dwelling, and are in accordance with the policies of this subsection.
+Further, a maximum of two additional residential units shall be permitted per farm unit, two in a principal dwelling, or one in a principal dwelling and/or one in a structure ancillary to that dwelling.

-In the Open Space and Future Urban Growth designations additional residential units shall only be permitted within an existing single detached, semi-detached, or street townhouse dwelling and in accordance with the applicable policies of this subsection.
+In the Open Space and Future Urban Growth designations additional residential units shall only be permitted within an existing dwelling and in accordance with the applicable policies of this subsection.